 - The RMS defines mentoring as the activities conducted by a mentor for another employee or student (mentee), on a one-on-one basis to help the latter be a more effective river professional or to provide guidance on career enhancement techniques.

-Retirees are encouraged to become mentors serving in your local areas as active hosts to river management programs and advisors on key issues where you possess unparalleled institutional knowledge and expertise.
+Retirees are encouraged to become mentors in your local areas as active hosts to river management programs and advisors on key issues where you possess unparalleled institutional knowledge and expertise.

 Types of Mentoring